statsite/statsite/README.md

 Gauges also support "delta" updates, which are supported by prefixing the value with either a `+` or a `-`.
 This implies you can't explicitly set a gauge to a negative number without first setting it to zero.

+Multiple metrics may be batched together in one UDP packet a separated by a newline (`\n`) character.
+Care must be taken to keep UDP data size smaller than the network MTU minus 28 bytes for IP/UDP headers.
+Statsite supports a maximum UDP data length of 1500 bytes.

 Examples:

 The following is a simple key/value pair, in this case reporting how many